EmmaJane22/HappyCamper/README.md

 ### Features

 #### Nav Bar
 The nav bar is displayed on all pages and allows users to easily navigate the site.
 The nav bar has a brand name on the left to increase brand identity throughout the site.
 The brand name links back to the main page for ease of navigation.
-The links change colour when hovered over to signal to the user which link they have the mouse over.
+The links change colour when hovered over to signal to the user which hyperlink they have the mouse over.
 The nav bar presents differently for different user.
 Unregistered/Logged out users will only be able to see links for 'Home', 'Find campsite', 'Sign up', 'Log in' and 'Contact us'.

 ![nav logged out](/documentation/site_images/nav_loggedout.jpg)